avery-gfs/classes25/cs3/README.md

 - Return the result list once the input is empty

-## Selection Sort Description

-Given a list of numbers:

-- Copy the input list to avoid modifying it
-- Make an empty result list

-- While the (copied) input list has values:

-  - Find the minimum value
-  - Add it to the result list
-  - Remove it from the input list

-- Return the result list once the input is empty

 ## Correctness

-What does it mean for a list to be sorted?

 How do we know that this algorithm will give us a sorted list?